-- (a) avoid, minimise and/or mitigate adverse noise and vibration impacts to sensitive receivers - (b) protect the environmental values of the acoustic environment - (c) avoid, minimise and/or mitigate structural damage to buildings or other infrastructure as a result of construction vibration.
+- (a) avoid, minimise and/or mitigate potential adverse noise and vibration impacts to sensitive receivers - (b) protect the environmental values of the acoustic environment - (c) avoid, minimise and/or mitigate structural damage to buildings or other infrastructure as a result of construction vibration.

-- 15.151 Describe and illustrate the locations of any sensitive receptors that are listed in Schedule 1 of the Environmental Protection (Noise) Policy 2019 (EPP (Noise)).
-Also describe any other environmental values that could be impacted by emissions from the proposed project. - 15.152 Describe the existing noise and vibration sources within the project area and construction access tracks (e.g. agricultural machinery, traffic and other noise sources) which are accepted as part of the existing environment.
+- 15.147 Describe and illustrate the locations of any sensitive receptors that are listed in Schedule 1 of the Environmental Protection (Noise) Policy 2019 (EPP (Noise)).
+Also describe any other environmental values that could be potentially impacted by emissions from the proposed project - 15.148 Describe the existing noise and vibration sources within the project area.